Buttons (The Pussycat Dolls song)

-"Buttons" is a song recorded by American girl group the Pussycat Dolls from their debut studio album PCD (2005).
+"Buttons" is a song recorded by American girl group the Pussycat Dolls from their debut studio album, PCD (2005).
 It was written by Sean Garrett, Jamal Jones, Jason Perry and group member Nicole Scherzinger, and produced by the former two alongside Ron Fair.
 It is a hip hop-influenced pop and R&B track featuring synthesizers and a Middle Eastern rhythm, with the group pleading a reluctant man to help them undress whilst adopting a submissive stance.
 A remix version featuring American rapper Snoop Dogg was released as the album's fourth single on April 11, 2006, by A&M Records and Interscope Records.

-Contemporary music critics criticized "Buttons" for its production, though it was featured on 2006 year-end lists by Rolling Stone and Vibe.
+"Buttons" received mixed to positive reviews from contemporary music critics, who praised its sex appeal and energy but criticized the production as familiar and unoriginal.
+The song was featured on 2006 year-end lists by Rolling Stone and Vibe.
 A commercial success, the song reached number one in Austria, Hungary and New Zealand, where it became the group's fourth consecutive number-one.
 It also peaked within the top ten in 12 other countries, including the UK Singles Chart and US Billboard Hot 100, where it peaked at number three.
 With "Buttons" selling two million digital copies in the US, the Pussycat Dolls became the first girl group in digital history to have three singles cross that mark.
 The single has been certified platinum by the Recording Industry Association of America (RIAA).

-The accompanying music video, directed by filmmaker Francis Lawrence, is an ode to the group's burlesque origin and features multiple dance sequences, including a Bollywood-inspired routine towards the end.
+The accompanying music video, directed by filmmaker Francis Lawrence, is an ode to the group's burlesque origin and features multiple dance sequences, including a Bollywood-inspired routine towards the end choreographed by Tovaris Wilson and Lena Giroux.
 It received two nominations at the 2006 MTV Video Music Awards, ultimately winning one for Best Dance Video.
 To further promote "Buttons", the group performed the song during several television programs and awards shows, including Fashion Rocks and the 2006 American Music Awards, where clips from their performances went viral in 2020, for the perceived tension between Scherzinger and Melody Thornton onstage.
 The song was featured on the Ubisoft game Just Dance 2022.